yaseryacoob/GAN-Scanner/README.md

 The first authentic image dataset is UMD-Blend and the second is FFHQ-Extension.
 The UMD-Blend is a more diverse dataset, while the FFHQ-Extension shares the image distribution that inspired Nvidia's StyleGAN frameworks.
 In each case we compare the performance with respect to 4 StyleGAN3 datasets, namely config-r, config-t, and rescaled and comppressed versions of these configurations.

+The performance has been stable and consistent across these experiments.

 <img src="./data/UMD_ROC.png" width="410"> <img src="./data/FFHQ-EXT_ROC.png" width="410">